ongamse/Qwiet-ruby-test/README.md

 # Overview
 Credzy is a vulnerable web app written in Ruby.

-I wrote this app to learn Ruby as new starter at Certsy.
+I wrote this app to learn Ruby as a new starter at Certsy.

 It was used as a CTF for *developer happy fun time* on Friday 25 March 2022.